mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 * use_gpu -- Defaults to `None` (autodetect), set to `True` if you have a GPU and want to make sure it's used or to `False` if you want to train the model on the CPU, this will speed up model training a lot in most situations.
 Note, that the default learning backend (lightwood) only work with relatively new (2016+) GPUs.

-* unstable_parameters_dict -- A dictionary of unstable parameters that haven't made it to the final interface.
-If you are interested in using these but are unsure of how they work, please shot us an email or create a github issue detailing your problem.
-Generally speaking, these are meant to be used by the mindsdb team and developers/contributors and will make it to the public interface once they are ready for prime-time.
-Thus, they aren't throughly documented since they and their behavior changes often.
+* advanced_args -- A dictionary of advanced arguments.
+Includes `force_disable_cache`.

 * backend -- The machine learning backend to use in order to train the model.
 This can be a string equal to `lightwood` (default) or `ludwig`, this can also be a custom model object, for an example of those this works, please see [this example](https://github.com/mindsdb/mindsdb/blob/master/tests/functional_testing/custom_model.py).
 Note, you shouldn't use a different backend than the one you used to train the model, this will result in undefined behavior in the worst case scenario and most likely lead to a weired error.
 This defaults to whatever backend was last used when calling `learn` on this predictor.

-* run_confidence_variation_analysis -- Run a confidence variation analysis on each of the given input column, currently only works when making single predictions via `when`.
+* run_confidence_variation_analysis -- Run a confidence variation analysis on each of the given input column, currently only works when making single predictions via `when_data`.
 It provides some more in-depth analysis of a given prediction, by specifying how the confidence would increase/decrease based on which of the columns in the prediction were not present (had null, None or empty values).

 ## DataSources